aiven/aiven-docs/docs/platform/howto/btar/manage-backup-to-another-region.md

 backup in the [Aiven Console](https://console.aiven.io/), navigate to your **service's page** > **Backups** view > **Secondary backup location** column.

-### Check replication lag with API
+### Determine replication lag with API

-To check out the target region and the replication lag for a secondary (BTAR) backup of your service, call the [ServiceBackupToAnotherRegionReport](https://api.aiven.io/doc/#tag/Service/operation/ServiceBackupToAnotherRegionReport) endpoint.
+Determine the target region and the replication lag for a secondary (BTAR) backup of your service, call the [ServiceBackupToAnotherRegionReport](https://api.aiven.io/doc/#tag/Service/operation/ServiceBackupToAnotherRegionReport) endpoint.